 If you have young children that are still potty training or adults that suffer from incontinence, pillow protectors can be your best allies.
 They will keep your pillows pristine, clean and odour-free despite all the accidents.
 We all know that urine smells pungent and damages the integrity of your pillow.
 Stains are also hard to remove, and buying new pillows or laundering them every time an accident occurs can be inconvenient and expensive.
 Save yourself time and money by investing in a waterproof pillow protector.

 Even if you do not have issues with bedwetting, a waterproof protector is advantageous if you like to eat or drink in bed.
-Pillow protectors are widely available and sold in many brick and mortar or online stores.
+Pillow protectors are widely available and sold in many high street or online stores.
 They are a cost-effective way of extending the life of your favourite pillows.